Adoption Tracing for Biological Mother and Father in Thailand

 We must warn against getting your hopes up at this moment, but we won't know until we give it our best effort at analysis.
 At the very least, it's best to know that a best effort was made, sooner rather than later, and that your child knows you did your best to find their biological parents for them, exhausting every lead.
 We will look at your information at no cost to you, as we must before we can assess our chances of success and quote a cost for further investigation.

 Our manager of adoption tracing is Mrs. Kanta.
 The expat director, Mark (American), also assists foreign customers.
-(Mark previously worked for the US Agency for International Development in Washington, D.C., and initially came to Thailand consulting to an Asia regional office.)

 A few things we commonly explain to people: